Thank you to everyone who helped make the C2C 2019 Conference a great success!

 - Build greater capacity and collaboration for a BC wide network of place-based education leaders/mentors, including K-12 teachers, schools, school districts, organizations, associations of K-12 teachers and all other interested partners.

-This year we will be convening at UBC’s Vancouver Campus and will be featuring over 40 inspiring sessions facilitated by education and community leaders from across B.C.
-Workshops will incorporate:
+This year we convened at UBC’s Vancouver Campus and featured over 40 inspiring sessions facilitated by education and community leaders from across B.C.
+Workshops incorporated:

 - Experiential walk-shops